mozilla/WebGameStub/README.md

 # WebGameStub

 WebGameStub helps you get a quick and easy start on writing an HTML5 game with 2D canvas with a simple template and a few tools.
-WebGameStub offers a good starting point for the game itself and smoothes off a variety of the rough edges associated with writing and publishing a Web app.
+It offers a good starting point for the game itself and smoothes off a variety of the rough edges associated with writing and publishing a Web app.

 WebGameStub is about saving you time and effort so that you can focus on writing your game.
 It's about not having to write the most basic game infrastructure pieces, like canvas setup and an update/render loop.
 It's about having an easier starting point than a blank canvas.
 It's about not having to spend your time stitching together the usual cross-browser bits associated with bootstrapping an app on the web.

+### What WebGameStub 0.1 Gets You

+* A simple update/render loop and canvas.
+* A copy of an example game that you can inspect and extend.
+* Links to helpful game docs, API docs, and open art resources so you don't have to hunt for them.
+* HTML & CSS based on HTML5 Boilerplate for speed, robustness, and futureproofing.
+* (Optional) Using node.js: automated optimization, deployment to github pages, and library installation using volo.

 ## Getting started